TDLorg/rstudio_server_aws_docs/README-AMI.md

-# Instructions for setting up an RStudio Server AMI for the *latest* R and RStudio versions
+# Instructions for creating an RStudio Server AMI for the *latest* R and RStudio versions

 ## Overview